-Nearly one sixth of all scientific journals in the world present their typeset proofs for authors to verify and sign-out on, via Proof Central.
-This is set to increase to one fourth by the end of 2014, and is expected to increase further.
+Nearly one sixth of all scientific journals in the world presented their typeset proofs for authors to verify and sign-out on, via Proof Central on debut.
+This has grown to one fourth by the end of 2014, and is expected to increase further.

 Authors, Editors, Suppliers - All on the same page.
 Literally.

 The actors are not sitting in workflows, filesystems, or download bins.
 In Proof Central, an article equals one URL (for books, a chapter equals one URL).
 Publishers share a link.
 Authors view the proof as HTML and edit into HTML, into the XML beneath, and do it WYSIWYG, sans code view, in a Conscious Editing Environment (C2E) that peer-reviewed content depends on, or authors may edit more than is necessary.